PreAngel/pre-angel.com/docs/_posts/2023-08-24-chinese-tech-network.md

 ![Chinese Tech Network - Sep 19, 2023](/assets/2023/08-chinese-tech-network/chinese-tech-network-sep-19-poster.webp)

 Join us for an exciting in-person gathering at Plug and Play!
-The Chinese Tech Network Sept Event is the place to be for industry leaders, tech enthusiasts, and entrepreneurs.
+The Chinese Tech Network Sept Event is for industry leaders, tech enthusiasts, and entrepreneurs.
 Connect with like-minded individuals, exchange ideas, and stay updated on the latest trends in the tech industry.
-Don't miss out on this amazing opportunity to expand your network and gain valuable insights.
+Take advantage of this fantastic opportunity to expand your network and gain valuable insights.
 Pizza and drinks will be provided.
 Mark your calendars for this must-attend event!

 ### August 24 (Thu), 2023